maxrr/capstone-patientsync/README.md

 - A sample configuration file for these devices is located at `bumble_custom/multiple_devices.json`
   - See also these sample configuration files from Bumble itself for more device-specific configuration options: [[1]](https://github.com/google/bumble/blob/main/examples/device1.json) [[2]](https://github.com/google/bumble/blob/main/examples/device2.json) [[3]](https://github.com/google/bumble/blob/main/examples/device3.json)
 - The devices serve a simple [GATT](https://learn.adafruit.com/introduction-to-bluetooth-low-energy/gatt) server with a couple modifiable attributes
-- The device does not support more than one simultaneous connection on purpose and does not currently implement a connection or disconnection timeout; this means that if the app crashes (hopefully it doesn't!), the user leaves their phone somewhere for a long period of time, or for some reason the connection between the app and device is not destroyed, that the device will not advertise itself as connectable
+- The device does not support more than one simultaneous connection on purpose and does not currently implement a connection or disconnection timeout; this means that, if the app crashes (hopefully it doesn't!), the user leaves their phone somewhere for a long period of time, or for some reason the connection between the app and device is not destroyed, the device will not appear in the app; restart the placeholder device to resolve this

 > [!WARNING]
 > There is no use of encryption, security, or authentication in the transfer of data to or from the placeholder Bluetooth device.
 This placeholder device should absolutely not be used in an untrusted or unsecured environment.